On this page you’ll find complete disassembly instructions for a HP Pavilion dv7.

 Yes, it’s necessary to remove the whole motherboard in order to remove and replace the fan.

-The DC jack is mounted in the upper right corner of the laptop base cover.
+The DC jack is mounted in the upper right corner of the base.

 The DC jack harness can be easily removed after you remove one screw securing the DC jack bracket.

 As I mentioned before, in order to replace the screen it’s necessary to separate the display panel from the base as it explained in steps 1-25.